TheWisePigeon/pigeondev.blog/pages/posts/index.md

 import Comments from '../comment.js'

 # Posts
-This is a fucking post
+There is nothing here for the moment.
+Expect a post very soon

 <Comments/>